 The reason that I am perceived as positive is because of the simple fact that I operate from a base-line of Abundance.

-Admittedly, when I see someone who acts overly and falsely positive all the time, it triggers me.
+This is important to me because false positivity personally triggers me.
 I’d rather someone be real with me about their emotional experience and then see their positivity from a grounded place of abundance and curiosity.

 It is important to bring awareness to how promoting positivity could hinder someone’s larger emotional experience.
 There is, without a doubt, an overall belief that lower vibrational feelings (such as grief, shame, sadness, and anger) are “bad” and that we must do something to “fix” these issues and be positive instead.